DNR Closing Offices to the Public, but Agency Functions Remain Operational

 DNR is headquartered in the Natural Resources Building on the Capitol Campus (1111 Washington St. SE Olympia, WA 98504).
 It has regional offices across the state, which are also closed to the public starting Friday.

 Although the buildings are closed to the public, the public can still reach DNR staff to conduct regular business and ask questions.
 All DNR divisions are accessible via phone and email.
-Contact information for all offices is here.

 Program Specific Updates

 - Due to the closures and restrictions surrounding COVID-19, DNR is postponing the upcoming Wildstock Geoduck auction on April 3, 2020 until late April or early May of 2020.
 The division is looking at alternatives to in-person auctions in light of public health concerns.

 - The last two weeks of the current geoduck harvest period, scheduled to end March 27, have been cancelled to ensure the safety of our compliance divers and harvesters.
 Affected harvesters will be refunded for lost fishing days due to this closure.

 - All timber sales auctions will continue as planned and scheduled.
 Please see information the product sales webpage.

 For Forest Practices program assistance at DNR headquarters, please call 360-902-1400 or email email@example.com.

 - For questions regarding forest practices applications/notifications, please contact the DNR region office where the forest practice may be/is being conducted.

 - Recreation sites are currently open and available for visitation.
 Visit dnr.wa.gov/recreation for the most up-to-date information on public safety closures.
 Keep in mind that sanitation services are limited.
 Due to theft, vandalism, and increased usage of our restrooms, visitors are encouraged to bring hand sanitizer and toilet paper on their adventures.